USS Boston (1799): Service history

-Boston cruised in the West Indies (July 1799 – June 1800) protecting American commerce against French privateers.
-Returning to Boston 25 June 1800, she cruised along the American coast until September when she sailed to the Guadeloupe Station in the West Indies.
+On 25 June 1800, she departed Cape Tiburon for Boston via Havana, Cuba.
+She was at Boston by late July.
+She cruised along the American coast until departing Boston 19 September when she sailed to the Guadeloupe Station in the West Indies.
 In 22°52′N 52°56′W, on 12 October 1800, she engaged and captured the French corvette Berceau.
 Boston lost seven killed and eight wounded in the encounter.
-She towed her prize to Boston, arriving in November.
-During her West Indian cruises Boston captured seven additional prizes (two in conjunction with USS General Greene).
+She towed her prize to Boston, arriving in Nantasket Roads on 15 November.
+During her West Indian cruises, Boston captured seven additional prizes (two in conjunction with USS General Greene).

-During the winter of 1801 Boston carried Minister Livingston to France and then joined the Mediterranean Squadron off Tripoli while under the command of Captain Daniel McNeil.
+On 4 March 1801 Boston departed from Boston.
+She returned to Nantaskett Roads on 27 May 1801.
+On 2 July 1801 Captain Daniel McNeil was ordered to take command.
+On 6 September 1801 she departed Boston for New York.
+She departed from New York on 28 October carrying Minister Livingston to Lorient, France.
+She arrived at Toulon, France 10 January 1802, departing for Tripoli on 19 January.
+She then joined the Mediterranean Squadron off Tripoli.
 She fought an action with six or seven Tripolitanian gunboats on 16 May 1802, forcing one ashore.
-Boston returned to Boston in October 1802 and then proceeded to Washington where she was laid up.
+Boston returned to Boston in October 1802 and then proceeded to Washington arriving 27 October where she was laid up.
 Considered not worth repairing on the outbreak of the War of 1812, she remained at Washington until 24 August 1814 when she was burned to prevent her falling into British hands.